Kaffir Lime Leaf

 Health Benefits

-- Rich in vitamin C for immune support and antioxidant protection
+- Rich in antioxidants and vitamin C that boost immune function and combat oxidative stress

-- Contains limonene and other volatile oils with potential digestive and anti-inflammatory properties
+- Contains limonene and other volatile compounds with documented antimicrobial and anti-inflammatory properties

 Buying Guide